COVID-19 UPDATE: NU is open. Faculty/staff are working in-person and campuses are open for in-person learning this spring.MORE INFO

 1AAC&U's vision, practice, and guiding principles are designed to help colleges and universities integrate diversity, equity, and educational quality efforts into their missions and institutional operations.

-The policy is composed following a review of works of AAC&U, institutional colleagues, University of Nebraska system and campus peers, and related professional organizations, along with ideas and approaches wholly original to the University of Nebraska.
+This policy was composed following a review of works of AAC&U, institutional colleagues, University of Nebraska System and campus peers, and related professional organizations, along with ideas and approaches wholly original to the University of Nebraska System.